RockitBootcamp/Phoenix-Admin/Student Reviews/15.3/Chris Vandenberg.md

     - passed basic logic

 - Kris: project, passed - he had it checked off by another instructor, but I double checked and it's good
+- Kris: interview, passed
+  - struggled remembering the display values of "inline" and "block", but knew the characteristics of each without help